stamler/ftraining/200questions.md

     * Complete the requirements for the issue or renewal of a licence, permit or rating
     * Pass the written exam for a licence, permit or rating

+    CARs 401.05

 9. **What is the validity period for the update of knowledge?**

-    Pilots are required to complete at least one of the items in Question 8 every 2 years.
+    Pilots are required to complete at least one of the items in Question 8 every 24 months.

 10. **What are the requirements allowing you to carry passengers?**